HL7/fhir-mdi-ig/input/pagecontent/best_practices.md

 **Specific date or range of dates:** If the actual date of death is known (date, date-time, or partial date such as year or year + month), set value resource type to dateTime.
 If the date of death is not known, and a range is known, set value resource type to Period, defined by a start and end dateTime.

-**Unknown date:** Use the dataAbsentReason resource for missing all or part of the decedent's death date (further information can be recorded in the note data element).

 **Options for qualifying the accuracy of the date of death:**
 * Use the Observation.status data element for modifiers contained in the value set [ObservationStatus](http://hl7.org/fhir/valueset-observation-status.html) (registered, preliminary, final, etc.).
 This value set contains eight concepts and is not extensible (cannot be added to by local implementations).
+* Use the Observation.note data element to record additional information about the death date.
-* Use the method codes from the extensible ValueSet - Date Establishment Approach (exact, approximate, court-appointed)
+* Use the Observation.method data element for method codes from the extensible ValueSet - Date Establishment Approach (exact, approximate, court-appointed)

 ### Causes of Death
 The Observation.value[x].text is limited for both Observation - Cause of Death Condition and Observation - Condition Contributing to Death because the receiving EDRS sends the data to NCHS (ultimate receiving system).
 That NCHS system restricts the text string length for these data elements.
 Because the originating MDI CMS certifies the content of the data elements, the data must not risk being truncated or lost by the receiving systems along the entire dataflow.
 Therefore, the originating system must abide by the character limit of the ultimate receiving system at the time of data capture, potentially including direct entry by the user if that is the mechanism of capturing the data.